Links on Android Authority may earn us a commission. Learn more.

 Apart from the solid ergonomics, the MX Vertical also offers several distinct features.
 The mouse offers precision thanks to its 4,000 DPI sensor and wireless connectivity.
 Not to mention Logitech’s unique features, such as multi-computer control, an integrated battery, and multiple forms of connectivity.

 4. Razer Basilisk X Hyperspeed

 The Razer Basilisk X Hyperspeed is easily one of the best computer mice and comes with a very reasonable price tag.
-Don’t let the lower price fool you, this mouse comes with 16,000 DPI sensor, six programmable buttons, and up to 450 hours of battery life.
+Don’t let the lower price fool you; this mouse comes with a 16,000 DPI sensor, six programmable buttons, and up to 450 hours of battery life.
 It can use either the included dongle or Bluetooth.
 The only downside is it uses traditional batteries instead of rechargeable ones.
 Oh, and it also has no RGB lighting, which we know many gamers among you will be disappointed about.